-We have a range of responsibilities to deal with environmental anti-social behaviour, examples can include, noise, graffiti, litter, fly-tipping and abandoned vehicles.
-These responsibilities arise from a number of Acts, but in particular

-The Environmental Protection Act 1990 and The Anti-social Behaviour, Crime & Policing Act 2014.
+The Council has a range of responsibilities to deal with environmental anti-social behaviour, examples can include, noise, graffiti, litter, fly-tipping and abandoned vehicles.
+These responsibilities arise from a number of Acts, but in particular The Environmental Protection Act 1990 and The Anti-social Behaviour, Crime & Policing Act 2014.